Skip to content

 Peppers also need fertilizer to grow healthy and produce a good harvest.
 You can use a balanced fertilizer, such as a 10-10-10 fertilizer, or a fertilizer specifically formulated for peppers.

-Peppers are susceptible to a variety of pests and diseases.
+susceptible to a variety of pests and diseases.
 The most common pests that attack peppers include aphids, mites, and whiteflies.
 The most common diseases that affect peppers include powdery mildew, rust, and bacterial spot.

 To prevent pests and diseases from damaging your peppers, you can take a few steps.
 First, you can plant your peppers in a location that is not prone to pests and diseases.
 Second, you can practice good garden sanitation.
 This means removing weeds and debris from your garden and rotating your crops.
 Third, you can use insecticidal soaps or horticultural oils to control pests.
 Finally, you can use fungicides to control diseases.